YohannesGetahunSimegn/YohannesGetahunSimegn/README.md

 - Unit-based retrieval + explanations
 - Built with FastAPI + Vector DB + LLM

-### 🤟 Sign Language AI
+### 🤟 SignRead AI
-- Text → Gloss → Gesture pipeline
+- Camera → Hand → Text – Real-time ASL fingerspelling
-- Accessibility-focused AI system
-- Future: Avatar-based animation

-### ⚙️ LLM Infrastructure
-- High-throughput inference (vLLM / RunPod)
-- Batch + queue processing
-- Cost-optimized deployment
+- Accessibility-first – Built for signers to communicate with non-signers via text and speech
+- Extensible – EthSL Trainer for custom sign data and future support for other sign languages

 ---